 Seek Counseling

 Your partner’s sex addiction has likely impacted everyone around them, especially you.
 To help manage the stress of their addiction and recovery, get the help and support you need.
+You may be experiencing betrayal trauma and need help of your own.
 Asking for help is a sign of strength.
 You don’t have to go through this alone.

 Respect Their Privacy

-Trust has to be at the heart of every relationship.
-If you invade your partners’ privacy, then trust doesn’t exist.
+Trust has to be at the heart of every relationship, but you may have difficulty trusting a sex addict.
+Still, if you invade your partner’s privacy, then trust doesn’t exist.
 Discuss your feelings honestly and in a therapeutic context if possible.
 Respect their boundaries and don’t try to push them for additional details.

 Uplifting words and support will be some of your most substantial assets.
 Consider finding a mantra that works for both of you.
 You can use it during times of frustration, stress, and doubt.